 This form of hosting is also known as cluster server hosting because of its interconnected cloud structure.

 The underlying infrastructure of cloud hosting distinguishes it from regular web hosting.
 The latter often uses a centralized approach, in which several sites are stored on a single server.

 The following are the key benefits of using cloud hosting solutions:

 What Are the Different Types of Websites that Use Cloud Hosting?

 eCommerce stores, news publications, search engines or aggregators, social networks, and other high-traffic projects are typical types of websites that employ cloud hosting.

-It’s ideal for any websites that require a lot of processing power, bandwidth, and disc space to handle a lot of visitors as well as the large number of files and data they store.
+It’s ideal for any website that require a lot of processing power, bandwidth, and disc space to handle a lot of visitors as well as the large number of files and data they store.

 The cloud hosting design makes it simple to predict traffic spikes, which often occur after big sales or when a blog post goes viral.
 The load balancing will ensure that the traffic doesn’t overwhelm the resources of any virtual server.

 Furthermore, some of these websites may require enhanced security in order to handle sensitive data such as client information and payment information.